CMOS + stochastic nanomagnets: heterogeneous computers for probabilistic inference and learning: Learning the full adder on the 32-node chimera lattice

 The 32-node Chimera graph is bipartite.
 This means that p-bits in a Chimera topology can be updated in parallel in two blocks.
 In order to make our system resemble eventual, fully-asynchronous systems, we distributed our 5 available sMTJ clocks over these two blocks, ensuring that no sMTJ clock serviced two p-bits of the same block to avoid parallel updates (FIG.~\ref{fig:Fig3}b bottom panel shows our clock distribution over the p-bits).
 For the fully digital setup, we distributed the digital clocks similarly.
 As in the inference experiments in the previous section, LFSR and Xoshiro RNGs were driven at 2 kHz.
-We used the same 5 sMTJ-based p-bits we characterized (FIG.~\ref{fig:FigS1}) and sampled them at 2 kHz.
+We used the same 5 sMTJ-based p-bits we characterized (\ref{fig:FigS1}) and sampled them at 2 kHz.
 To train the full adder on the LFSR and Xoshiro RNG-based p-bit network, we took 400 sweeps per epoch for a total of 500 epochs.
 For the sMTJ-clocked LFSR based p-bit network, we took 16000 sweeps per epoch and a total of 500 epochs.
 We took 40$\times$ more sweeps for the sMTJ because they were sampled at 2 kHz (40$\times$ faster than their autocorrelation) in order to produce the same number of independent sweeps for all solvers.

-In FIG.~\ref{fig:FigS5} we provide the full histograms (32-states) of the full adder for the sampling and learning experiments.
+In ~\ref{fig:FigS4} we provide the full histograms (32-states) of the full adder for the sampling and learning experiments.
 Only parts of the histograms are shown in the main text for clarity.
+In ~\ref{fig:Fig_seed_tap_bias} we show that this bias is not random and never goes away, rather it is a consistent systematic bias by starting the LFSRs at different uniform random initial conditions (seeds) and different maximum-length taps.